-Look, we get it, changing habits is hard, but if you’re not willing to improve what you eat, like ditching the processed food single pack burritos from the frozen section in leu of some oatmeal or eggs and bacon in the morning, guess what?
-Intermittent fasting isn’t probably going to work for you, and neither will any other diet, until you’re truly ready to make a change from eating processed foods to whole foods.
+Look, we get it, changing habits is hard, but if you’re not willing to improve what you eat, like ditching the processed food single pack burritos from the frozen section in lieu of some oatmeal or eggs and bacon in the morning, guess what?
+Intermittent fasting isn’t probably going to work for you, and neither will any other diet until you’re truly ready to make a change from eating processed foods to whole foods.

 When you ignore what you eat, you exacerbate this intermittent fasting mistake into some big disadvantages.
 We’re talking a loss of muscle, increased body fat, reduced weight loss, and a serious lack of nourishment.
 You’re already fasting, so why make it harder on your body?

-Make sure you’re choosing the most nutrient-dense, nourishing foods for your feasting phase of your day.
+Make sure you’re choosing the most nutrient-dense, nourishing foods for the feasting phase of your day.
 This means including protein, functional carbohydrates, healthy fats, and fiber.
 The better you do this part the better you’re going to make it through your fast without being overly hungry or undernourished.

 RELATED ARTICLE: Good Carbs Vs Bad Carbs: What’s The Difference?